-Players can play for their “primary club” or “other club” providing that club is registered to DANA and the player is paying the Derbyshire Netball Association county membership fee.
+Players can play for their “primary club” or “other club” providing that club is registered to DANA and the player is paying the Derbyshire Netball Association County membership fee.

 Minimum age of players is 14 years of age.
-Any player under the age of 18 (as of the 1st September) is required to fill in a parental consent form.
-Any player under the age of 16 (as of the 1st September) the coach is also required to sign the parental consent form to confirm that play is of sufficient ability to play the age band above.
+Any player under the age of 18 (as of the 1st of September) is required to fill in a parental consent form.
+For any player under the age of 16 (as of the 1st of September) the coach is also required to sign the parental consent form to confirm that the player is of sufficient ability to play the age band above.

 Forms to be returned to DANA before they can play in the league – dananetball@gmail.com